(see Tuberculosis (TB).)

 Symptoms and Signs

 The clinical presentation of neonatal TB is nonspecific but is usually marked by multiple organ involvement.
-The neonate may look acutely or chronically ill and may have fever, lethargy, respiratory distress, hepatosplenomegaly, or failure to thrive.
+The neonate may look acutely or chronically ill and may have fever, lethargy, respiratory distress or non-responsive pneumonia, hepatosplenomegaly, or failure to thrive.

-All neonates with suspected congenital TB and infants born to mothers who have active TB should have a chest x-ray and culture of tracheal aspirates, gastric washings, urine, and CSF for acid-fast bacilli; the placenta should be examined and cultured as well.
+All neonates with suspected congenital TB and infants born to mothers who have active TB should have a chest x-ray and culture of tracheal aspirates, gastric washings, and urine for acid-fast bacilli; a lumbar puncture should be done to measure cell counts, glucose, and protein as well as obtain CSF culture.
+The placenta should be examined and cultured as well.
 Skin testing is not extremely sensitive, particularly initially, but should be done.
 Biopsy of the liver, lymph nodes, lungs, or pleurae may be needed to confirm the diagnosis.
+HIV testing of the infant should be done.

-Well-appearing neonates whose mothers have a positive skin test but a negative chest x-ray and no evidence of active disease should have close follow-up and evaluation of all household members.
+Well-appearing neonates whose mothers have a positive skin test but a negative chest x-ray and no evidence of active disease should have close follow-up, and all household members should be evaluated.
 If there is no exposure to a case of active TB, the neonate does not need treatment or testing.
-If significant exposure to a case of active TB is found in the neonate's environment after birth, the neonate should be evaluated for suspected congenital TB as described previously.
-If the neonate is well and active and disease is reasonably excluded by the chest x-ray and physical examination, the neonate should begin treatment with isoniazid (INH) 10 mg/kg po once/day.
-Further follow-up and management is then identical to that for an asymptomatic neonate born to a woman with active TB (see Infections in Neonates: Asymptomatic neonates of women with active TB), including a skin test at age 3 or 4 mo.
+If significant exposure to a case of active TB is found in the neonate's environment after birth, the neonate should be evaluated for suspected TB as described previously.

-Management depends on the whether there is active TB or only a positive skin test (in mother, infant, or both).
+Management depends on the whether there is active TB disease or only a positive skin test (in mother, infant, or both) indicating infection without disease.

 Pregnant women with a positive tuberculin test:

 Women are evaluated for active TB.
-Because the hepatotoxicity of INH is increased in pregnancy, and because the risk of contracting TB from a mother with a positive tuberculin test is greater for the neonate than for the fetus, INH use may be deferred until after the postpartum period unless the woman has active TB or recent contact with a person with contagious TB (in which case the benefit outweighs the risk).
-Treatment is given for 9 mo, along with supplemental pyridoxine.
+If active disease is excluded, INH use may be deferred until after the postpartum period because the hepatotoxicity of INH is increased in pregnancy and because the risk of contracting TB from a mother with a positive tuberculin test is greater for the neonate than for the fetus.
+However, if the woman has had recent contact with a person with contagious TB (in which case the benefit outweighs the risk), treatment is given for 9 mo, along with supplemental pyridoxine.
 Treatment for a pregnant woman exposed to contagious TB should be deferred until the 1st trimester is complete.

 Neonates with a positive tuberculin test:

-If there is no clinical or x-ray evidence of disease, the infant should receive INH 10 mg/kg po once/day for 9 mo and should be closely monitored.
+If there is no clinical, laboratory, or x-ray evidence of disease, neonates should receive INH 10 to 15 mg/kg po once/day for 9 mo and should be closely monitored.
+Exclusively breastfed neonates should receive pyridoxine 1 to 2 mg/kg once/day.

 Pregnant women with active TB: